My Ideal LiteSpeed Cache Settings for WordPress Websites

 Browser Cache = ON

-LiteSpeed Cache provides the Browser Cache setting for users without access to their server’s admin.
-Regardless of whether or not you do, this setting should be turned on.
-It stores static files such as images, videos, and CSS locally on visitor’s devices.
+LiteSpeed Cache provides the Browser Cache setting for users who do not have access to their server’s admin.
+Regardless of whether you do, this setting should be turned on.
+It stores static files such as images, videos, and CSS locally on visitors’ devices.
+This helps make the retrieval of those files much faster, resulting in better website performance, especially for repeat visitors.

-As crazy as this may sound from a visitor’s perspective, trust me, it is not.
-It makes retrieval of those files much faster, resulting in better website performance, especially for repeat visitors.
-If visitors do not want this, all they would have to do is delete their cache and cookies from their browser.
+If visitors do not want this, they can delete their cache and cookies from their browser.
 This can be done at the same place where you can delete your browser history.

 Browser Cache TTL = LEAVE ALONE